wasmerio/old-docs.wasmer.io/docs/runtime/c-integration/examples/exit-early/exit-early.md

   // Create module name for our imports

   // Create a UTF-8 string as bytes for our module name.
-  // And, place the string into the wasmer_byte_array type so it can be used by our guest wasm instance. const char *module_name = "env";
+  // And, place the string into the wasmer_byte_array type so it can be used by our guest WASM instance. const char *module_name = "env";
   wasmer_byte_array module_name_bytes = { .bytes = (const uint8_t *) module_name,
     .bytes_len = strlen(module_name) };